sadiatibrahim/NY-Citi-Bike-Rides/terraform/README.md

 4. Run the following commands:

-		terraform fmt  -> "This formats the .tf files" terraform init
+		terraform fmt  -> "This formats the .tf files" terraform init	-> This initializes the terraform configuration terraform apply
-		terraform apply

-5. if you want to delete all the resources you have provisioned, run this command:
+5. Deleting Resources

 		terraform destroy